Northern Crane Martial Arts Association - Chief Instructor - Sensei Phil Perez - (b. 1954)

 A Short History Of The Northern Crane Martial Arts Association

-In 1986 Sensei Fusei Kise's organization, known at that time both as the Ken Shin Kan Karate and Kobudo Federation and also as the A.O.S.K.K.F. or the All Okinawa Karate & Kobudo Federation asked Sensei Perez to establish the Kittery Kenshin Kan Karate Dojo under the auspices of the Kittery Parks & Recreation Department at that town's community center in Kittery, Maine.
-Sensei Perez taught there until 1990 and then passed it on to his Sempei Bob Modee after resigning from the Kise organization after a serious dispute with Kise Sensei's U. S. East Coast Director, Greg Lazarus.
-Greg Lazarus had demanded that Sensei Perez seize cross training in other martial arts.
-Sensei Perez's response was simple, that since the United States is a free country, no man has the authority to tell another where and with whom they can associate.
+In 1986 Sensei Fusei Kise's organization, known at that time both as the Ken Shin Kan Karate and Kobudo Federation and also as the A.O.S.K.K.F. or the All Okinawa Karate & Kobudo Federation asked Sensei Perez to establish the Kittery Kenshin Kan Karate Dojo under the auspices of the Kittery Parks & Recreation Department at that town's Community Center in Kittery, Maine.
+Sensei Perez taught there until 1990 and then passed it on to his assistant instructor or Sempei, Bob Modee after his resignation from the AOSKKF due to a serious dispute with Kise Sensei's U. S. East Coast Director, Greg Lazarus.***

 Soon after his resignation in 1990, Sensei Perez established the Old Falls Martial Arts Association in Sanford at the Family Skate Center.
 In 1992 Fusei Kise personally asked Sensei Perez to return to his organization and he did so in spite of his dispute with Greg Lazarus.
 In 1993 he moved his dojo to the Fitness Forum Health Club with a branch dojo located at the Ogunquit Dunaway Center under the auspices of the Ogunquit Police Department and the Ogunquit Parks and Recreation Department.